-On April 1, 2019, the Company completed the asset acquisition of Cubic, Inc. for a cash purchase price of approximately \$2,400, net of cash acquired.
+On April 1, 2019, the Company completed the acquisition of certain assets of Cubic, Inc. for a cash purchase price of \$2,356, net of \$213 cash acquired.
 The new entity Cubic Creative, Inc. is located in Tulsa, Oklahoma and has 25 employees.
 This acquisition adds creative strategy services, which will be complementary to service offerings currently available to A. H. Belo clients.
 The acquired operations will be included in the Marketing Services segment.
+Operating results of the business acquired will be included in the Consolidated Statements of Operations from the acquisition date forward.
 The Company does not expect the acquisition to be material to its financial position or results of operations.